TNeri1/Git-Notes/README.md

 ### BRANCHES:

 - **ONE OF THE MOST POWERFUL FEATURES OF GIT**
-   - Let's you create different versions of your code so you can play around with adding new features without worrying about messing up what's stable
+   : Let's you create different versions of your code so you can play around with adding new features without worrying about messing up what's stable
    - **HOW TO USE**:
       - **LOOKING AT BRANCHES**
          - `git branch`
             - `* main`
       - **COPYING A BRANCH**
          - `git switch -c NAME`
+         - **(ALT)** `git checkout -b NAME`
+      - **MERGING**
+         : Merges changes from one branch into the current branch (For example: __Meaning switch back to main branch and then execute this command with branch you want merged into main__)
+         - `git merge <branch>`
+      - **Deleting a Branch**
+         : When you're done with a feature or a fix, it's a good idea to delete the branch you no longer need.
+         - `git branch --delete NAME`
+         - `git branch -d NAME`
+            - You can use this as long as the branches are free of conflicts
+         - `git branch -D NAME`
+            - This forces git to ignore things and just delete the branch

+- **GIT FLOW**:
+   - Feature/Fix Branch
+   - Make Changes
+   - Merge to Master
+   - Delete Old Branch